basakbozkurt/FactCheck-LLM/README.md

 # FactCheck-LLM
 This repository contains the performance results of different LLMs on fact-checking tasks.

+This document outlines the step-by-step instructions required to run Ollama.
 ## Download Ollama

 If you are using linux